jayadamsmorgan/PklLanguageServer/README.md

 - **🔴** -- Not planned
 - **TBA** -- Work on the feature is not yet in progress, but it's being looked into
 - **WIP** -- Development work on the feature is actively progressing

+### State of features and details

+- Module imports are indexed for completion only with relative paths or standard pkl library. `import*` expression also does not work yet.

+- Diagnostics are working on a basic level.
+Type checking isn't a thing yet.

 ## Installing and running from source